TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 7.1 The repayments instalments, dates and amounts will be as set out in the Facility Agreement.

-7.2 You will repay to us the specified instalments (including interest) as specified in paragraph 6 of this PART III.
+7.2 You will repay to us the specified instalments (including interest as specified in paragraph 6 of this PART III) on the dates or at the times set out in the Facility Agreement.

 7.3 You agree that all repayments are and will be made by you even if a loan or any part of it is assigned or transferred to another Lender at any time.